Kiryat HaYovel: Terrorist incident

-On March 29, 2002, Ayat al-Akhras, an 18-year-old Palestinian, blew herself up at the entrance of Kiryat HaYovel's main supermarket, killing two people and injuring 28.
+On March 29, 2002, Ayat al-Akhras, a 17-year-old Palestinian, blew herself up at the entrance of Kiryat HaYovel's main supermarket, killing two people and injuring 28.

 Culture

 Kiryat HaYovel has a commercial center, a community center, three public swimming pools, and a library.

 The neighborhood's claim to fame is "The Golem", a whimsical playground sculpture set in Rabinovich Park.
 Commonly called "The Monster" (Hamifletzet in Hebrew), the sculpture's three red tongues serve as slides.
 The Golem was designed by the French sculptor Niki de Saint-Phalle.

 Many of the streets in Kiryat HaYovel are named for countries in Latin America, whose United Nations representatives voted in favor of the establishment of Israel in 1947.

 Hospitals

 ALYN Hospital, a comprehensive rehabilitation center for physically challenged and disabled children, adolescents, and young adults, is located in Kiryat HaYovel.